 By the 18th century, a bureau and a desk were essentially the same items, and with the introduction of larger pieces that included shelving or other storage spaces above the writing surface, the bureau-cabinet was born.

 Refinements to the first desk forms were considerable through the 19th century, as steam-driven machinery made cheap wood-pulp paper possible towards the end of the first phase of the Industrial Revolution.
 This allowed an increase in the number of white-collar workers.
 As these office workers grew in number, desks were mass-produced for them in large quantities, using newer, steam-driven woodworking machinery.
 This was the first sharp division in desk manufacturing.

-A small boom in office work and desk production occurred in the beginning of the 20th century with the introduction of steel desks to take heavier loads of paper and withstand the pounding meted out on the typewriters.
-This also gave rise to the Typewriter Desk; a platform, sometimes on wheels and with expandable surfaces via flaps that was built to a specific height to make typing easier and more comfortable than when using a standard or traditional desk.
+A small boom in office work and desk production occurred at the beginning of the 20th century with the introduction of steel desks to take heavier loads of paper and withstand the pounding meted out on the typewriters.
+This also gave rise to the Typewriter Desk: a platform, sometimes on wheels and with expandable surfaces via flaps that were built to a specific height to make typing easier and more comfortable than when using a standard or traditional desk.
 The L-shaped desk also became popular, with the "leg" being used as an annex for the typewriter.

 Technology and Office Furniture Design

 As technological advancements revolutionized the workplace, with Fax machines becoming commonplace and PC’s replacing typewriters, the office landscape was required to alter dramatically.
 Over time, workplaces became less rigid and as the partitions came down to encourage collaboration, office furniture design played a major role in radically changing how the workplace not only looked but also how people worked.